-Nowadays, in the times of too much GTC gibberish, people are tempted to choose insurance providers just by price.
-Most insurance providers offer the same services, there are still a few things to take into account.
+Nowadays, in the times of too much GTC gibberish, people are tempted to choose insurance providers just because of the price.
+Most insurance providers offer pretty much the same services, there are still a few things to take into account.
 You wouldn’t be the first one to experience a nasty surprise.

 So, the first thing I want to say is read the terms and conditions!
 No matter how boring or annoying it is.
 You don’t want to realize your insurance only covers half of the costs for transportation back home, when you are already lying in the hospital.

 Here are the most important things to check when choosing your insurance provider.